GSA/ficam-management/pages/09_examples.md

 permalink: /examples/
 ---

-We recommend leveraging existing resources to establish organizational-level Identity, Credential, and Access Management (ICAM) governance and define roles and responsibilities across the enterprise.
+We recommend leveraging existing resources to establish your Identity, Credential, and Access Management (ICAM) program and define roles and responsibilities across the enterprise.

+## Agency Examples

+### Governance Structure

 The figure below provides an example of an ICAM governance and program management structure implemented by the Department of Health and Human Services (HHS).

 ![HHS ICAM Governance Structure]({{site.baseurl}}/img/HHS-ICAM-Governance-And-Program-Management-Structure.png)

+### ICAM PMO Charter
-For an agency example, <a href="{{site.baseurl}}/docs/HHS-Governance-Charter.doc">download the HHS ICAM PMO Governance Charter</a> (MS Word, May 2019)
+<a href="{{site.baseurl}}/docs/HHS-Governance-Charter.doc">download the HHS ICAM PMO Governance Charter</a> (MS Word, May 2019)

 ## Authorities to Consider